 You may have heard of the San Gotthard Tunnel as it used to be the longest tunnel in the world when it was constructed in 1980.
 At 10.5 miles in length, it is one of the major tunnels connecting the the northern side of the Alps with the southern side.

 Again, because it was a holiday weekend (which we didn’t know about, there was about an hour delay to go through the tunnel), but we had plenty of time and weren’t in a rush.
 It’s not everyday that you can have fun taking pictures from the car on a motorway in Switzerland while you’re in the driver’s seat!

 Eventually it was our turn to enter the tunnel.

-After the ten and a half miles in the tunnel (it was pretty cool, I must say), we continued on our way towards Porlezza, but when I saw a sign for Locarno, in the spur of the moment, I took the exit and didn’t even ask my mother what she wanted to do!
+After the ten and a half miles in the tunnel (it was pretty cool, I must say), we continued on our way towards Porlezza.
+You might say I’m spontaneous, because when I saw a sign for Locarno, I took the exit!
+I didn’t even ask my mother what she wanted to do!
 Locarno was a very good place to stop before heading to our final destination of Porlezza.
 Lots of people were enjoying the holiday and the gorgeous weather in this Italian-speaking resort city in southern Switzerland.

 The views of Lake Lugano were dreamy.

 Soon after this tunnel, we crossed the border into Italy without any fuss or formality.